Louis Messina, Sr.

 Louis Messina, Sr.: Promoter & Club Owner

 By August 1942, Louis Messina (1910-1986) was actively promoting music and events at two businesses, the Gypsy Tea Room and the Victory Arena, where he had begun promoting Black boxing matches in July.
-He brought Louis Armstrong to the Victory (originally known as the Coliseum Arena) and the GTR on August 9, 1942 in a pattern repeated often over the remaining years of World War II: a big concert / show & dance headlined by a traveling star attraction, at the Arena/Coliseum, followed by a late-night party and celebration at the GTR.
-Armstrong was one of those stars when he returned the following year, with another street parade with band marching to the Victory Arena show, “a Mardi Gras celebration,” all sponsored by Messina, “leading the south in prize-fight and dance” promotion.
+He brought Louis Armstrong to the Victory (originally known as the Coliseum Arena) and the GTR on August 9, 1942 in a pattern repeated often over the remaining years of World War II: a big concert / show & dance headlined by a traveling star attraction at the Arena/Coliseum, followed by a late-night party and celebration at the GTR.
+Armstrong was one of those stars when he returned the following year, with another street parade with bands marching to the Victory Arena show, “a Mardi Gras celebration,” all sponsored by Messina, “leading the south in prize-fight and dance” promotion.”

 Messina is identified as “the genial proprietor” of the Gypsy Tea Room in December 1939, his name thereafter mentioned in the Louisiana Weekly increasingly as a music promoter and organizer.
 By early 1940, the Zulus were headquartered at the GTR, which soon after enlarged to include an open air dance pavilion.
 Its grand re-opening celebrated St. Joseph’s Day and Easter with a big show and dance featuring Don Raymond’s and Papa Celestin’s orchestras.
 Sometimes called “the South’s longest night spot,” GTR was re-modeled again in 1945, to accommodate 2,000 patrons.
 Musicians Local 496 often held its meetings there.
 For a while during World War II, Messina also operated a Gypsy Tea Room #2.
 In 1945, he was elected president of the Dixie Promoters Association in a meeting held at the GTR.

-Messina’s first boxing promotion was a July 10, 1942 card at what had been the Coliseum Arena but was re-branded as the Victory Arena earlier in 1942..
+Messina’s first boxing promotion was a July 10, 1942 card at what had been the Coliseum Arena but had been re-branded as the Victory Arena earlier in 1942..
 The Times-Picayune reported in July that Messina had recently been licensed by the Louisiana Athletic Commission to succeed Lou Ovalasiti as the arena’s boxing promoter.
 Harry Frisch, lease-holder, would be subleasing it to Messina for a series of Friday night fights for Blacks, with “one section set aside for Whites.”
 BoxRec.com contends that he took over promotion of African-American boxers in New Orleans from Heard Ragas, calling Messina “the most successful promoter in New Orleans during World War II.”
 By September 1943, it was once again the Coliseum Arena, often just “the Coliseum.”

 Messina lost his one boxing match, as a featherweight, knocked out by John King at 1:32 in the 2nd round on May 8, 1928, in Madison Square Garden, in the second round of the AAU state Championships, which seems to indicate he was a New York native.
 How he subsequently got to New Orleans as a club owner is not clear.